This document is a compilation of questions that have been asked by the Radix community members across different channels.

 2. Storage throughput

-With a DAG your transaction throughput is higher than on a blockchain as the transport can be optimized - you are dealing with transactions individually rather than as a block.
+With a directed acyclic graph (DAG), transaction throughput is higher than on a blockchain as the transport can be optimized - you are dealing with transactions individually rather than as a block.
 However, those transactions still need to be validated, and at around 2,000 transactions per second on a single shard (assuming standard servers) you will see the performance of the full nodes on a network start to drop significantly.
 Pruning the ledger does nothing to reduce this load as this is a throughput constraint, not a storage constraint.

-To scale beyond the 2,000 transactions per second mark you will therefore need to start splitting the throughput load; this requires sharding the network, splitting the work amongst the nodes, rather than requiring all the nodes to do all the same work.
+To scale beyond the 2,000 transactions per second mark, it is necessary to start splitting the throughput load; this requires sharding the network, splitting the work amongst the nodes, rather than requiring all the nodes to do all the same work.

 Now that you are splitting up the ledger into parts, you need a method of dealing with transactions between shards.